-Flagship Project: The actions of the Strategy are implemented by means of Flagship Projects.
-Flagship Projects demonstrate the progress of the Strategy, and may serve as pilot examples for desired action in a given field.
-A Flagship Project is frequently the result of a policy discussion and decision among the actors and stakeholders within a Priority Area.
-It translates the desire and ambition of a Priority Area in a specified field of action.
-Once approved, a Flagship Project is listed in the Action Plan.
+Flagships: The actions of the Strategy are implemented by means of Flagships.
+Flagships demonstrate the progress of the Strategy, and may serve as pilot examples for desired action in a given field.
+A Flagship is frequently the result of a policy discussion and decision among the actors and stakeholders within a Policy Area.
+It translates the desire and ambition of a Policy Area in a specified field of action.
+Once approved, a Flagship is listed in the Action Plan.

 Interregional cooperation: cooperation in the field of policy making, research and technical support.

-Macro-region: a macro-region encompasses communitties and regions from different countries which have common or complementary assets, are facing common challenges and have common objectives.
+Macro-region: a macro-region encompasses communities and regions from different countries which have common or complementary assets, are facing common challenges and have common objectives.

 Multi-level governance: many interactive authority structures in a political system with interconnected institutions.